Xaaq/Graph-projects/README.md

 # Graph projects
-Here are group project for graph laboratories.
+Here are group projects for graph laboratories.